AP® World History: Modern

 • Add additional evidence.

-• Provide context and evidence in support of prompt.
+• Provide context and evidence in support of the prompt.

 • Demonstrate the ability to gain a deeper understanding of the argument.

-See our guide on AP World History free response questions for more study tips to answer LEQ and DBQ questions.
+See our article on AP World History free response questions for more study tips on answering LEQ and DBQ questions.

 AP World History Review/Study Materials